devgioele/infsec-exam-project/README.md

 - Password hashing and salting (56 characters long salt encoded in base64)
 - SQL injection prevention
 - Reflected XSS and stored XSS prevention
+- XSRF (aka.
+CSRF) prevention using the `SameSite` attribute of cookies
 - Configuration files for both client and server settings

 ## Architecture